Professional Negligence Claims Against Personal Injury Lawyers

 Why choose us?

-We act regularly for clients on professional negligence cases across Greater Manchester including Ashton, Bury, Bolton, Radcliffe, Prestwich, Middleton, Failsworth, Rochdale, Oldham and Whitefield.
+We act regularly for clients on a wide range of professional negligence cases across Greater Manchester including Ashton, Bury, Bolton, Radcliffe, Prestwich, Middleton, Failsworth, Rochdale, Oldham and Whitefield.

 Our team of experienced professional negligence solicitors can support your needs wherever you live in Wales, England & Northern Ireland.
 We serve clients across the UK.

-We specialise in no win no fee personal injury claims, which means if you don't win, you won't have to pay.
+We specialise in no win no fee personal injury claims, which means if you don't win, you won't have to pay any legal costs.

 Call us for free now using the number at the top of the page or complete the online contact form and a member of our team will get back to you.